Thursday, 31 May 2007

 The next day I got some new trainers from Sports World. in Tamworth (not the branch pictured, consistency fans!), where the price on display turned out to be cheaper than the price given to me at the till, by one-pound.
 When I bought this up, they called the manager over, who implied that I had moved the price so to get a one-pound discount.
 What an idiot.
 I asked her to follow me to where I got the trainers from, and proudly pointed out the offending price ticket.
 The one that is about seventeen foot from the floor, the one I had to get a staff member to REACH for me, because it’s off floor level.
 She caved in and gave me the trainers at the price displayed.
 I know it’s only a pound, but it’s the principle.
 And to imply I was price-ticket swapping!!!
 That’s illegal.
 But at Sports World, it must be okay to imply all your honest customers are in fact criminals.

 Having my mate back home for a few weeks, gave me the perfect excuse to go out for a few drinks, something I haven’t done since Ibiza with Roy, and something I haven’t done in my hometown for about three years.
 You would think that I’d grown unaccustomed to drinking and would be staggering about drunk, making a fool of myself in no time.
 Alas, this was not the case.
 It seems that drinking is like driving (what a purposely bad choice for a metaphor!).
 Once you learn, you don’t forget, which meant that a quick pint of Guinness turned into a pub-crawl.
 Lisa was in bed when I got back, so we drunkenly ate up a Chinese and watched South Park and Chappelles Show.
-My mate crashed on the couch and was rudely awoken by Kirsty 6 hours later.
+My mate crashed on the couch and was rudely awoken by Kirsty 6 hours later

 The next morning, a mild hangover beckoned.
 This was cured with a dose of ibuprofen, diet coke, crisps, and Batman Begins.
 Once the Guinness murk had lifted, we took a trip to what is now known by us as ‘the rudest place on earth’, the One Stop Shopping Centre at Perry Barr, Birmingham.